Gaëtan Wittebolle.

 "Brainstorm a [your feature] system for [your project].
 Context: [why you want it, what problem it solves]."

-Claude explores 3-4 approaches and compares the pros and cons of each.
+Claude explores 3-4 approaches and compares pros and cons.
 You choose.
-This is where your domain knowledge makes the difference, you know what's best for your users.
+Your domain knowledge makes the difference.

 Tip: even for features that seem simple to you, brainstorm first.
 Claude often spots edge cases or opportunities you wouldn't have considered.